wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 5.0 =
+= 5.0rc5 (DEV) =

 Complete code review with an improved object-oriented design and several new classes.
+New features include social buttons in excerpts, transient caching of shortened urls, streamlined image discovery, complete over-haul of the settings page (moved to a new "Open Graph" menu), and a Pro version with support for individual Post and Page settings.

 = 4.3 =